sharwell/developer.rackspace.com/src/docs/cloud-load-balancers/getting-started/index.rst

 functional.
 In addition to periodic checking, a check is performed against every node when added to your Load Balancer - ensuring that the Node can safely service traffic.

-To enable health monitoring on your Load Balancer:
+To enable health monitoring on your Load Balancer, you'll need to set

+* Type - `CONNECT` is used to monitor connections
+* Delay - Minimum number of seconds to wait before executing the monitor
+* Timeout - Maximum duration in seconds to wait for a connection establishment before timing out
+* Attempts before deactivation - Number of monitor failures to tolerate before removing a node from rotation

 .. include:: samples/enable_health_monitor.rst